NechiK/generator-mma/README.md

 Generator of AngularJS (1.x) project based on [Hottowel](https://github.com/johnpapa/generator-hottowel) generator.

-Now it's still on implementation stage.
-But I am ready to your suggestions and remarks.
+For now it's on implementation stage so I am ready for your suggestions and remarks.

 ```Version: 1.0.0-beta.0```